brian32768/react-bootstrap-test/README.md

-This little React project was created after reading some blog postings, it uses Parcel and that's not in my React books so I needed a sample for testing ideas.
+This React project was created while reading Beginning React (packtpubs.com) it uses Parcel and that's not in the book so I needed a sample for testing ideas.

+In this version,
+I added more React code,
-In this version, I'm adding some glitzy Bootstrap components.
+I added code to do a fetch from a remote server, and I'm adding some glitzy Bootstrap components.

 ## Available Scripts